 We’ve all faced the dreaded task of trying to piece together our ensemble’s press kit.
 Whether it is for your local concert promotions, touring overseas or just to post on your website, it is a large project to tackle.
-But, it is absolutely essential that every ensemble creates press kit.
-Here’s why:
+But it is absolutely essential that every ensemble creates press kit.
+Here are four reasons why!

 Once you have a press kit in place, it is easy to regularly maintain the information from year to year and you can share this information with the many media sources in your community.
 Let them do the work to promote you to the community.
 Once the community learns about all of the important things your ensemble is doing, they’ll want to come to your concerts to see what all the hype is about!